aksholokhov/gspack/README.md

 extra_files = ["test_data.csv", "train_data.csv"]
 ```
 `gspack` expects them to be in the same directory as the solution script.
 It will add them to the `autograder.csv`
 and will place them accordingly when grading students submissions.
+The kind of files or their extension do not matter.